fbpx

 Your therapists can provide crucial education about hormonal changes and the impacts of those changes on vaginal tissues.
 Plus, they can provide information about the appropriate movement, exercises or stretches to impact bone health, maintain muscle strength, promote blood flow, libido, and prevent pain or dryness.

-From various exercises and stretches, to suggestions on lubes or toys, to other self care techniques, pelvic physical therapy can arm you with a curated, evidence based arsenal of knowledge to fit your needs.
+From various exercises and stretches, to suggestions on lubes or toys, to other self care techniques, pelvic physical therapy with a menopause physiotherapist can arm you with a curated, evidence based arsenal of knowledge to fit your needs.

 However, it’s important to reiterate that issues like leaking and weakness isn’t always directly correlated to kegels (or pelvic floor muscle contractions).
 Many people need more help with breath, core control and coordination, intrinsic core and hip strength, movement patterns/posture, and lengthening/stretching.
 Your therapist will be able to guide you through all of these different elements.